Home About Blog Help Contact Download App

 Is It Worth It?

-Yes!
-Not because it’s easy, but because it’s meaningful.
+Yes.
+Not because it is easy, but because it is meaningful.

-The moment you manage to say “Salamatçılıqdır” and see someone’s face light up… you’ll know exactly why you’re doing this.
+The moment you manage to say “Salamatçılıqdır” and see someone’s face light up, you will know exactly why you are doing this.

-It’s the pride of reading an article without constantly checking a dictionary.
+It is the pride of reading a sentence without constantly checking a dictionary.

-It’s the satisfaction of forming a sentence without translating first.
+It is the satisfaction of forming a thought without translating first.

 Languages give you communication.